signorrayan/EVCSMS-Data-Collector/README.md

     ```bash
     python3 main.py
     ```
-The results (3 csv data collection) will be stored in the following directory: `results/*.csv`
+The results (Three csv data collection) will be stored in the following directory: `results/*.csv`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.